Here’s an easy way to get your toddler involved in Thanksgiving baking by decorating OREO Cookie Balls!

 This was such a great way to get Little J involved in Thanksgiving baking, since a lot of the other things he won’t be able to help me with.
 And it kept his attention the whole time, so I know he had a lot of fun.

 Making OREO Cookie Balls is a great way to get your toddler involved in Thanksgiving baking, too.
 And with only three ingredients, they are super simple to make.
+Here's an easy way to get your toddler involved in Thanksgiving baking by decorating OREO Cookie Balls!

 - Dip the Cookie Balls in small numbers and let your toddler decorate them as they go.